 We base all our glaze recipes on the principles laid down by the incredibly extensive research of scientists/potters, Ron Roy and John Hesselberth as expressed in their book, Mastering Cone Six Glazes, which provides recipes for base glazes which can then be used to create a variety of new glazes.
 By observing the authors’ recommendations for limits for which minerals and what percentage of colorants to use, we are assured of the highest quality, safest glazes while being able to continually experiment and come up with new colors.

 Before you buy a cat fountain from somewhere else try to verify that the potter knows exactly what is in his glazes and that they are safe.
 If he doesn’t make them himself, he doesn’t know and neither can you.
 Naturally, making our own glazes from scratch takes time.
 It takes a lot of time.
 The various minerals must be carefully weighed out, one by one, using a gram scale.
 There are normally from 5 to 9 components in one glaze and we usually make 10,000 grams dry weight at a time if we are sure of the glaze.
 (If we’re testing then we make 500 grams.)
 The mixture is then dry mixed, added to water and wet mixed.
 It is then screened through a 60 mesh sieve and mixed again before using.
-To test a new glaze, rather than making test tiles, we prefer to make test pinch-pots such as those seen to the right.
-They give us a more accurate result we can be assured of carrying over onto the finished fountains.

 Most studio potters brush or dip their ware to apply the glaze.
 We have found neither approach satisfactory for the creation of our cat fountains.
 Instead, we spray our glazes.
 We have a spray booth with a high powered vent fan.
 We wear protective gear and with this method we are able to produce beautiful finishes on our cat fountains while insuring our own well being.
 This is important not only for appearance.
 A very smooth surface is also easier to clean and keep clean.